hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/network_configuration.rst

 Clients
 =======

-The Sawtooth Lake client communicates with validators via TCP port 8800.
+The Sawtooth client communicates with validators via TCP port 8800.
-Firewall rules should be adjusted to allow egress traffic on port 8800 from each machine running the Sawtooth Lake client software to each validator you will be working with.
+Firewall rules should be adjusted to allow egress traffic on port 8800 from each machine running the Sawtooth client software to each validator you will be working with.
 If you've altered the "HttpPort" value of your validator's configuration file, this port will need to be allowed instead of the default 8800.